gsnedders/wpt-docs/docs/_appendix/github-101.md

 3. Push your changes to **your** repo: `git push origin <your-new-branch>`
 4. Go to the Github Web UI to [submit a new Pull Request](#submit).

-   _Note: You can close the original pull request if you want to reduce clutter in the list of open PRs, but you do not have to: as your PR is based on it, the original pull request will automatically be closed when yours gets merged._
+   _Note: You should also close the original pull request._

 When you're done reviewing or making changes, you can delete the branch: `git branch -d <name-of-the-PR-branch>`